houbie/lesscss/README.md

     lessc --include-path your/project/less,path/to/bootstrap-3.0.0/less bootstrap.less css/bootstrap.css

+This will first look for less files in _your/project/less_, and when not found it will fall back to _path/to/bootstrap-3.0.0/less_

 ## Lesscss API

 You can create a `CompilationTask` instance to compile one or more LESS files (Groovy example):